AreaFiftyLAN/lancie-api/README.md

 -   [Docker](https://www.docker.com).
 Can be used as an alternative to postgresql.

 ### Docker
 The postgres install can be quite a hassle, docker can also be used for this.
 After docker is installed, create a postgres container: `docker run --name lancie_postgres -p 5432:5432 -d postgres`.
-Connect to the running container with `docker exec -tiu postgres lancie_postgres psql` and create a new database with `CREATE DATABASE lancie-dev`.
-This is everything you need to start the LANcie-API, if, at any later point, you need to connect to the database, you can enter `docker exec -tiu postgres lancie_postgres psql -d lancie-dev`
+Connect to the running container with `docker exec -tiu postgres lancie_postgres psql` and create a new database with `CREATE DATABASE lancie-dev;`.
+This is everything you need to initially start the LANcie-API, if, at any later point, you need to connect to the database, you can enter `docker exec -tiu postgres lancie_postgres psql -d lancie-dev`.
+The next time you want to start developing, a `docker start lancie_postgres` is enough.
+To stop the container again, `docker stop lancie_postgres` will do.

 ### Run
 1. Import the project into IntelliJ IDEA, we really recommend using [IntelliJ IDEA Ultimate Edition](https://www.jetbrains.com/idea/), since it includes all the support for Spring.
 You could use another IDE, but we do not recommend this